1958 Pittsburgh Panthers football team: Notre Dame

 After a scoreless first quarter, the Panthers and Irish put on an offensive show to keep the 55,330 fans on edge until the Panthers scored in the final 11 seconds to earn a 29–26 victory.
 In the first quarter, the Irish offense twice penetrated deep into Pitt territory.
 The first drive ended with Monty Stickles missing wide-left on a 28-yard field goal.
 The second drive ended with a Pitt fumble recovery.
 In the second quarter, Pitt gained possession on the Irish 1-yard line, when quarterback George Izo fumbled the snap and John Guzik recovered.
 Dick Haley ran for the touchdown.
 Norton Seaman missed the extra point, but Notre Dame was holding.
 Pitt opted to try for two points, and Ivan Toncic passed to Art Gob to make it 8–0.
 Pitt regained possession on the Notre Dame 32-yard line via a Don Crafton interception.
 On first down Toncic passed to Curt Plowman for a 27-yard gain.
 On second down Haley scored from 2-yards out and Seaman kicked the extra point for a 15–0 lead.
 Notre Dame answered with a 4-play, 80-yard drive.
 Izo passed 11-yards to Stickles for the touchdown, but the two point try failed.
 Then Irish center Myron Pottios intercepted a Toncic pass on the Panthers 36-yard line.
 This 10-play drive ended with an 8-yard pass from Izo to Stickles.
 Izo passed to Nick Pietrosante for the two-pointer and the halftime score was 15–14.
 Pitt received the third period kick-off.
 Curt Plowman fumbled on first down and Notre Dame guard Al Ecuyer recovered on the Panthers 24-yard line.
 Izo scored on a quarterback sneak to put the Irish ahead 20–15.
 The two-point attempt failed.
 Pitt answered with an 11-play, 65-yard drive.
 Toncic ran the last 10 yards for the touchdown and Seaman booted the extra point for a 22–20 Pitt lead.
 Notre Dame drove to the Panthers 7-yard line and Izo fumbled the ball back to Pitt.
 In the final quarter, Notre Dame gained possession on their own 28-yard line.
 On first down halfback Red Mack lost 3 yards.
 On second down he caught an Izo pass for a 72-yard gain.
 Izo scored on third down from the 1-yard line.
 The two point try failed, but Notre Dame led 26–22.
 Pitt gained possession on their own 27-yard line with less than 7 minutes remaining.
 Second-string quarterback Bill Kaliden led the 14-play drive.
 On fourth down, he carried the ball into the end zone from the 5-yard line for the touchdown with 11 seconds to go in the game.
 Seaman converted the extra point and Pitt led 29–26.
-Izo then ompleted a 50-yard pass to Red Mack, but Pitt tackled him on the 15-yard line as time ran out.
+Izo then completed a 50-yard pass to Red Mack, and Pitt tackled him on the 15-yard line as time ran out.